Relativistic Particle on Light-Front: Introduction

 Another related motivation is to derive the general Lorentz transformations of wave functions in spinor-helicity formalism, which we notice are not the standard ones in textbooks.
-Taking the spin-1 polarization vector $\epsilon_{\alpha\dot \alpha}$ as an example, $\epsilon_{\alpha\dot \alpha}$ can be obtained by imposing the conditions of $k\cdot \epsilon=0$ and $n\cdot \epsilon =0$ with $n^2=0$.
-Since the wave functions have a particular spatial direction defined by $n$, it cannot be derived by Lorentz symmetry as commonly defined, which classifies rotations and boosts separately, as it seems to break rotational symmetry.
-Nevertheless, as classified by Dirac\cite{Dirac:1949cp, Brodsky:1997de}, there are three different forms of Lorentz group.
+Wave functions in spinor-helicity formalism have a particular spatial direction defined by $n$ (see Appendix(\ref{sec:append})).
+This can be seen most clearly in massless spin-1 particles, for which the polarization vectors can be obtained by imposing the conditions of $k\cdot \epsilon=0$ and $n\cdot \epsilon =0$ with $n^2=0$ \cite{Dixon:1996wi}.
+Those wave functions cannot be derived by Lorentz symmetry as commonly defined, which classifies rotations and boosts separately, as it seems to break rotational symmetry.
+Nevertheless, as classified by Dirac \cite{Dirac:1949cp, Brodsky:1997de}, there are three different forms of Lorentz group.
 While one of them is the form commonly used in the literature -- dubbed instant form, there is another form called front form, which can be understood to classify the Lorentz generators according to a special null direction.
-It's natural to conjecture that the front form of Lorent group can be the basis for wave functions defined by a null vector $n$.
-Indeed, the wave functions for spin-$\frac{1}{2}$ and spin-1 have been derived with front form in \cite{Chiu:2017ycx}.
+It's natural to conjecture that the front form of Lorentz group can be the basis for wave functions defined by a null vector $n$.
+Indeed, the wave functions for spin-$\frac{1}{2}$ and spin-1 in front form have been derived in \cite{Chiu:2017ycx}.
 What's missing is how they transform under general Lorentz transformations.

 Front form also gives a natural way to implement massive-massless continuation.
 Instead of reducing Lorentz transformations of a particle state to the rest frame as in instant form, in front form Lorentz transformations of a particle can be reduced to the null reference vector(as will be shown in the paper), without fixing to a particular reference frame.
-This gives the opportunity to reach the massless limit through boosting to the infinite rapidity.
-In conclusion, based on the analysis above, we will construct particles as unitary representations of Poincare group based on the front form, which turns out to coresponds to wave functions in spinor-helicity formalism and has smooth massive-massless continuation.
-The remaining of the paper is organized as following:
+This gives the opportunity to reach the massless limit through boosting to infinite rapidity.
+In conclusion, based on the analysis above, we will construct particles as unitary representations of Poincare group based on the front form, which turns out to have smooth massless limits.
+The remainder of the paper is organized as follows:

 In Sec.(\ref{sec:frt_form}), we give a very brief review of Poincare group in front form, focusing on the elements related to our construction.

 In Sec.(\ref{sec:construction}), we construct the one particle state on a moving frame in front form, labeled by a reference null vector $n$, as well as the rapidity $\eta$ along this direction.
 The little group transformation turns out to be equivalent to a simple change of reference vector.
 As a result, the Wigner D-matrix elements equal to the inner product of states with different reference vectors.
 We then derive a concrete formula to calculate those Wigner D-matrix/d-matrix elements.